apache/gravitino/docs/integration-test.md

 - Hive Docker runtime environment: Ports is `22`, `7180`, `8088`, `8888`, `9000`, `9083`, `10000`, `10002`, `50070`, and ` 50075`

 #### Debugging Graviton Server and Integration Tests
 By default, the integration tests are run using MiniGraviton.
 You can use the `./gradlew build` or `./gradlew build -PtestMode=embedded` command to run the integration tests.
 Debugging with MiniGraviton is simple and easy.
 You can modify any code in the Graviton project and set breakpoints anywhere.

 ### Deploying Graviton Server Locally
 The Graviton Server can be deployed locally to run the integration tests.
 Follow these steps:

 1. Execute the `./gradlew build` command to build the Graviton project.
 2. Use the `./gradlew compileDistribution` command to compile and package the Graviton project in the `distribution` directory.
-3. Use the `./gradlew build -PtestMode=deploy` command to run the integration tests in the `distribution` directory.
+3. Use the `./gradlew test -PtestMode=deploy` command to run the integration tests in the `distribution` directory.

 #### How to Debug Graviton Server and Integration Tests

-To debug the Graviton Server and integration tests, you have two modes: `MiniGraviton` and `Deploy` mode.
+To debug the Graviton Server and integration tests, you have two modes: `embedded` and `deploy` mode.

-1. MiniGraviton Mode:
+1. Embedded Mode:
     - This mode is simpler to debug but not as close to the actual environment.
     - You can modify all of the Graviton's code and set breakpoints anywhere.
-    - To run the integration tests in MiniGraviton mode, use the `./gradlew build` or `./gradlew build -PtestMode=embedded` command.

 2. Deploy Mode:
     - This mode is closer to the actual environment but more complex to debug.
     - To debug the Graviton Server code, follow these steps:
         - Execute the `./gradlew build` command to rebuild the Graviton project.
         - Use the `./gradlew compileDistribution` command to republish the packaged project in the `distribution` directory.
+        - If you need debug integration test codes, You can modify all the Graviton's code and set breakpoints anywhere.
-        - If you need debug `Graviton` project
+        - If you need debug Graviton server codes, flow these steps:
             - Enable the `GRAVITON_DEBUG_OPTS` environment variable in the `distribution/package/conf/graviton-env.sh` file to enable remote JVM debugging.
             - Manually start the Graviton Server using the `./distribution/package/bin/graviton-server.sh start` command.
             - Use remote JVM debugging to attach to the Graviton Server process and set breakpoints.